-Plans for 2020 include regulatory work necessary to advance the permitting associated with the TMF Expansion Project Phase 2, which envisions raising the TMF capacity to 468 m ASL.
+Plans for 2021 include completing the regulatory work required to obtain permitting to increase the TMF capacity to 468 m ASL.

 Cigar Lake Toll Milling

 In 2002, Denison and its partners entered into an agreement with the CLJV to process Cigar Lake ore at the McClean Lake mill.
 Pursuant to that agreement, all Cigar Lake ore was to be leached at the McClean Lake mill with the pregnant aqueous solution being divided between the McClean Lake and Rabbit Lake facilities for processing into uranium concentrates.
 In order to process this Cigar Lake ore, an expansion of the McClean Lake mill was required.
 The expansion and modifications of the McClean Lake mill to raise its capacity to 13.0 million pounds U_3O_8 were completed in 2008 and all costs were paid for by the CLJV.